hungys/NCTU_OS_2015_HW1/SPEC.md

 # Part A: Get Started

 In this part, you will learn the basic usage of Unix API for multi-process programming, including `fork()`, `pipe()`, and more.
-To get started on Unix multi-process programming, we recommend you first go through the tutorial, then compile and execute the example program to know how they work.
+To get started on Unix multi-process programming, we recommend you first go through the tutorial (i.e. Part A), then compile and execute the example program to know how they work.

 **[Advice]** If you have been familiar with these topics, just skipping this part and go for attacking Part B directly!

 ## Get the example code

-You can get all the sample code on [GitHub](https://github.com/hungys/NCTU_OS_2015_HW1).
+You can get all the sample code on [GitHub](https://github.com/hungys/NCTU_OS_2015_HW1) by executing

 ```
 git clone https://github.com/hungys/NCTU_OS_2015_HW1.git